-High dividend shares aren’t as tricky to invest in as you may think.
-This Moneymapgie guide will walk you through the basics of shares and dividends.
-By the time you’ve finished reading, you’ll know what to look for when choosing a company to invest in!
+High dividend shares are not as tricky to invest in as you may think.
+This MoneyMapgie guide will walk you through the basics of dividend-bearing shares.
+By the time you’ve finished reading, you’ll know what to look for when choosing a company to invest in.

 - What are shares and dividends?